ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 At this point, the pdb should load without any errors and tleap should add in any extra necessary atoms for you. **Have your mentor ensure that the above steps loaded the protein correctly.** If there are no issues, please proceed with the following.

 First, we determine if the system has a net charge, and how many ions we'll need to counterbalance it.
+In tleap type:

 `charge pdb`